Newsletter 23/06/2025: Term 2, Week 10

 TheirCare

-Theircare has commenced at St Patrick's School and it's not too late to enroll.
+Theircare has commenced at St Patrick's School and it's not too late to enrol.

 We are excited to announce that we have now partnered with an independent Outside of School Hours Care (OSHC) provider called TheirCare.